Twitter’s abuse problem is absolutely a failure of leadership

 As well as calling out people she perceived to have been supportive of Weinstein and/or complicit in a culture of silence regarding male power in Hollywood — and thus implicated in helping enable a cover-up.

-Twitter also silencing her voice really couldn’t have come at a worse moment.
+Thus Twitter silencing her voice really couldn’t have come at a worse moment.

 It’s possible that McGowan’s use of a swear word directed at a verified Twitter user, actor Ben Affleck, is what triggered Twitter’s anti-abuse algorithms — and led to the suspension of her account.
 But there’s no way to be sure given that Twitter isn’t commenting.